biolink/biolink-model/docs/index.md

      * [end coordinate](end_coordinate.md) - The position at which the subject genomic entity ends on the chromosome or other entity to which it is located on.
      * [start coordinate](start_coordinate.md) - The position at which the subject genomic entity starts on the chromosome or other entity to which it is located on. (ie: the start of the sequence being referenced is 1).
  * [catalyst qualifier](catalyst_qualifier.md) - a qualifier that connects an association between two causally connected entities (for example, two chemical entities, or a chemical entity in that changes location) and the gene product, gene, or complex that enables or catalyzes the change.
+ * [causal mechanism qualifier](causal_mechanism_qualifier.md) - A statement qualifier representing a type of molecular control mechanism through which an effect of a chemical on a gene or gene product is mediated (e.g. 'agonism', 'inhibition', 'allosteric modulation', 'channel blocker')
  * [chi squared statistic](chi_squared_statistic.md) - represents the chi-squared statistic computed from observations
  * [clinical modifier qualifier](clinical_modifier_qualifier.md) - the method or process of administering a pharmaceutical compound to achieve a therapeutic effect in humans or animals.
  * [context qualifier](context_qualifier.md) - Restricts the setting/context/location where the core concept (or qualified core concept) resides or occurs.